ZTB95/PythonRegistryDiffer/README.md

 				-q | --quiet 		: Suppress printing any information about non-fatal errors.

 				-m | --memorymode   : Keeps the database in memory mode instead of saving it to the disk.

 				-e | --empty		: Skips creating a baseline image when calling new-database.

+				-r | --remote       : Attempts to connect to a remote machine and get images from its registry.